wp-plugins/background-manager/readme.txt

 * Full control over position for images in normal display mode (tiling, positioning, scrolling and stretching)
 * "Ease in" of a full-screen background image
 * Multiple _Image Sets_ to select a random image from
-* Override the _Image Set_ for each Post, Page or Custom post type
+* Override the _Image Set_ for each Post, Page, Custom post type or by Tag(s) or Category
 * User defined display interval between the background images (timed slideshow)
 * Optional transition effects between the different background images displayed:
     * Fade-in/Fade-out (Crossfade)